dylandibeneditto/fmov/docs/Examples/1simple.md

     video.sound_at_second(time=25, path="./audio.wav")
 ```

 1. Creating the video via Context Manager.
-This video is a 1920 x 1080 video with a framerate of 120fps.
+This video is a 1920 x 1080 video with a fps of 120fps.
 The video will be saved at './video.mp4' and there will be no prompt for deleting the temporary file

 2. This code loops through every frame that will make up a 30 second video